Convert columns of a data frame to Boolean or fuzzy sets (triangular, trapezoidal, or raised-cosine)

 Additional tidyselect expressions selecting more columns.

-Ignored if .method = "dummy".
-For other methods, either an integer scalar (number of intervals/sets) or a numeric vector of breakpoints.
+.method = "dummy".
+For other methods, either an integer (number of intervals/sets) or a numeric vector of breakpoints.- .labels

-If TRUE, an extra logical column is created for each source column that contains NA values (e.g. x=NA).
+TRUE, adds an extra logical column for each source column containingNAvalues (e.g.,x=NA).- .keep

-If TRUE, keep the original columns in the output.
+TRUE, keep original columns in the output.- .method

-For "crisp", whether intervals are right-closed and left-open (TRUE), or left-closed and right-open (FALSE).
+"crisp", whether intervals are right-closed and left-open (TRUE), or left-closed and right-open (FALSE).- .span

 Details